 Child custody, often tied to divorce cases, is regulated by state laws, all of which have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
-The UCCJEA helps ensure that custody orders are enforced in any state, to discourage interstate kidnapping by non-custodial parents and other problems.
+The UCCJEA helps ensure that custody orders are enforced in any state.
 Child custody laws also cover visitation, which all states provide to some degree, while custody and visitation decisions always must consider the child's own best interests.

 The following chart lists additional details about Oklahoma's child custody laws.
 See FindLaw's extensive Child Custody section for more articles and resources.

 |Tit.
 43 § 109 et seq. of the Oklahoma Statutes

 Year Uniform Child Custody Jurisdiction and Enforcement Act Adopted

 Grandparent Visitation Rights Recognized?

 Yes, § 109.4

 |Yes (either court determines whether the child's "intelligent preference" is being expressed or the court backs its decision to take the child's wishes into consideration)